XpiritCommunityEvents/HOL/labs/1-codespaces.md

-# Hands-on lab 1.
-Setting up Codespaces to develop a web-app
+# 1. Setting up Codespaces to develop a web-app

 During this GitHub Code To Cloud Workshop, you will use CodeSpaces as your development IDE in the cloud.
 For more information on Codespaces, visit: [https://github.com/features/codespaces](https://github.com/features/codespaces)